molpopgen/fwdpy11_arg_example/README.rst

 This is a proof of principle implementation only.
 It has been tested that it gives the correct sample properties in distribution and that internal data structures are sane during simulation.
 The API is not guaranteed to be neither ideal nor idiomatic.
 Further, various safety checks are missing on the C++ side.
 We simply do not check for integer overflow or other possible things that may happen if garbage collection occurs too infrequently.
 These limitations, and others, will be dealt with (and tested for) when we port these ideas into fwdpy11_.

-Crude usage instructions
+Usage instructions
 ----------------------------------

-Currently, one can run simple simulations under very restrictive parameter combinations.
-There is currently **no** integration into msprime_ for generating the trees.
-To be safe, I only recommend running the unit test for now.
-While the underlying machinery is hooked up to fwdpy11_'s general scheme to model variation in mutation and recombination rates, the node/edge tracking currently assumes all positions are on the [0,1) interval.
+This section will get you to a point where you can run the C++ simulations described in the paper.
+These instructions have been confirmed to work in a clean conda environment using Python3.  **We strongly recommend that this package is compiled within a clean conda env.**

-This has been confirmed to work in a clean conda environment using Python3.  **We strongly recommend that this package is installed into a clean conda env.**
+First, install a Python3 environment for your user.
+It doesn't matter if you use a "full" installer or a "miniconda" installer.
+At this point, you may need to follow the conda installation instructions_.

 Instructions for conda on Linux: